jimwhimpey/annual-mileage/README.md

 Annual Mileage
 ==============

-Looks at what you've ridden so far this year and projects estimations.
+Looks at what you've ridden this year to project annual totals.

-**TODO**

-* Add Frugal Rouleur sponsored by logo
-* Style it all